 What is the Connection Between Diabetes and Hearing Loss?

 The connection between diabetes and hearing loss and not quite known.
 Studies have suggested a link between diabetes and hearing loss.
 This includes a 2008 study by The U.S. National Institutes of Health (NIH).
 This study found a strong and consistent connection between diabetes and hearing loss.
 However, more studies are required to fully understand the causes of hearing loss within the diabetics.

 The U.S. NIH research studied a sample of working-aged Americans and found that those with diabetes or pre-diabetes were more likely to have at least mild hearing loss in their ability to hear low-to-mid and high frequency tones.
 The results remained the same, even after accounting for common factors causing hearing loss such as age, noise exposure and the taking of certain medicines.

 Another study published in the Journal of Clinical Endocrinology & Metabolism involving more than 20,000 participants supported the research conducted by the NIH and concluded that those with diabetes are more likely to have hearing loss regardless of age.
 Research has made no distinctions between type 1 and type 2 diabetics.

 How to Protect your Hearing if you have Diabetes

 Aside from managing your diabetes in-line with your doctor’s advice, there are a few ways in which you can help to protect your hearing health.
 These include:

 It is important to monitor your hearing health, particularly for those with diabetes.
 Find out how you can protect your hearing health and book an appointment with our hearing specialists today.
-Request an appointment online.
+Call us today on 419-464-9265 or request an appointment online.